 Also known as the “Oceanic Pole of Inaccessibility” or the “South Pacific Ocean Uninhabited Area”, the region around the space cemetery is known for its utter lack of human activity.
 It’s “pretty much the farthest place from any human civilization you can find”, NASA has said.

-This week, the space agency announced a new transition plan for low-Earth orbit science.
+The space agency announced a new transition plan for low-Earth orbit science this week.

 Further, NASA has signed agreements with three private companies to launch commercial space stations for use by both private companies and government astronauts.
-These new commercial space stations will be launched by Blue Origin, Nanoracks LLC, and Northrop Grumman Systems Corporation, NASA said.
+NASA said these new commercial space stations will be launched by Blue Origin, Nanoracks LLC, and Northrop Grumman Systems Corporation.

 They’re expected to be operational by the late 2020s before the ISS falls into the sea, Space.com reported.

-Till then, the ISS will remain busy with experiments undertaken both on behalf of NASA researchers and private contractors.
+Until then, the ISS will remain busy with experiments undertaken on behalf of NASA researchers and private contractors.

 “The International Space Station is entering its third and most productive decade as a groundbreaking scientific platform in microgravity,” Robyn Gatens, director of the International Space Station at NASA Headquarters, said in the statement.